Non-Impacted Wisdom Teeth

 Conclusion

 Even fully impacted wisdom teeth do not need to be extracted unless they cause caries, gingivitis, or cyst formation in the surrounding tissues.
-But otherwise, keeping a useless wisdom tooth in the mouth may cause damage to the other healthy teeth of the person.
+Otherwise, keeping a useless wisdom tooth in the mouth may cause damage to the other healthy teeth of the person.

 References